Bad News: Some Advisors Only Want You If You Have a $100,000 Portfolio

 (2) In the worst downturns, defined as declines of 10% or more, index funds

-(3) In the longest downturns, defined as declines of 5 consecutive months or longer,
+(3) In the most prolonged downturns, defined as declines of 5 consecutive months or longer,

 Many Advisors Don’t Want Your Money

 Finally, the furious and rabid Republican-led challenge to whether financial advisors should be honest with their customers has another side.
-If the advisors cannot make enough money from you in commissions and fees, they don’t want you as a client.
-At a Market Counsel Summit industry convention held in December 2018, the president of the Financial Services Institute, Dale Brown, argued that investors with a $50,000 portfolio would not be able to get advice needed to protect their portfolios in a bear market.
+If the advisors cannot earn enough from you in commissions and fees, they don’t want you as a client.
+At a Market Counsel Summit industry convention held in December 2018, the president of the Financial Services Institute, Dale Brown, argued that investors with a $50,000 portfolio could not get the advice needed to protect their portfolios in a bear market.
 Brown said the current suitability standard won’t generate enough commissions to make it worthwhile to engage people with “only” $50,000 to invest.

 Read that again.
-While not scientific, only a few financial advisors in the audience indicated they would be interesting in working with investors that “only” had $100,000 in assets.
+While not scientific, only a few financial advisors in the audience indicated they would be interested in working with investors that “only” had $100,000 in assets.

-So if you think saving for retirement is hard, that is only the first step.
-The Republican and the financial services lobby have reversed any semblance of the fiduciary standard because it interferes with the industry’s ability to make lots of money.
-(For more about how fees hurt investors, see the book, How 401(k) Fees Destroy Wealth.)
+So, if you think saving for retirement is complicated, that is only the first step.
+The Republicans and the financial services lobby have reversed any semblance of the fiduciary standard because it interferes with the industry’s ability to make lots of money.
+(For more about how fees hurt investors, see the book How 401(k) Fees Destroy Wealth.)

-This leaves us the bigger question: Who sticks up for the average investor today in your state or in Washington D.C.?
+This leaves us with the bigger question: Who advocates for the average investor in your state or Washington, D.C. today?

 If you can think of anyone, let me know.